canyilmaz9/javapath/README.md

 54748=5^5+4^5+7^5+4^5+8^5=3125+1024+16807+1024+32768=54748

+## ArrayMinMaxValue
+Write a program that finds the closest number to the smallest number and the closest number to the largest number of the elements in the array.

 ## CalculatingExponentsWithRecursiveMethods
 Write a program in Java language that uses the "Recursive" method to perform the exponentiation process whose base and exponent values are received from the user.